Engineer-Dorongon/CAPSTONE-2---CHAPTER-1--5/Chapter 1/Objective of the Study/README.md

 * **Guideline Compliance (Objective Guidelines - Slide 13):** The general objective is written as a direct, word-for-word reiteration of your approved research title (*"SENSEY: An Intelligent Wearable Aid..."*).
 This satisfies the administrative guidelines of university-level thesis defense panels, ensuring that the scope of the study does not drift from what was officially approved.

 ### **Analysis of Specific Objective 1 (Student Behavior Monitoring)**
 * **SOP Symmetrical Alignment (Slide 13):** This objective is a direct, parallel translation of **SOP Question 1**.
-It swaps the question phrase *"How accurate and stable is..."* with the active, measurable engineering infinitive **"To evaluate the accuracy and stability of..."** and keeps the rest of the sentence identical.
+It swaps the question phrase *"How accurate and precise is..."* with the active, measurable engineering infinitive **"To evaluate the accuracy and precision of..."** and keeps the rest of the sentence identical.
 * **Statistical Measurability (Title Defense Guidelines):** It targets the core software performance of your NPU tracking code.
-By evaluating accuracy and stability across your proposed 480-sample 3x3 seating grid, you generate the concrete data required to calculate the **Behavior Recognition Rate (%)** and **Behavior Error Rate (%)** (adapted from Page 11 of your alumni resources).
+By evaluating accuracy and precision across your proposed 480-sample 3x3 seating grid, you generate the concrete data required to calculate the **Behavior Recognition Rate (%)** and **Behavior Error Rate (%)** (adapted from Page 11 of your alumni resources).

 ### **Analysis of Specific Objective 2 (Obstacle & Walkable Path Detection)**
 * **SOP Symmetrical Alignment (Slide 13):** This objective is a direct, parallel translation of **SOP Question 2**.
 It swaps the question phrase *"How reliable is..."* with the active engineering infinitive **"To measure the reliability of..."** and keeps the rest of the sentence identical.